berlin-mlst/docker-bigsdb/README.md

     docker-compose up -d

-Docker will then download the images (`berlinmlst/bigsdb`) and start customization according to scripts in directory `config`.
+Docker will then download the image (`berlinmlst/bigsdb`) and start customization according to scripts in directory `config`.

 ## Configuration